abbbi/virtnbdbackup/README.md

   Debian bullseye or Ubuntu 20.x include libvirt versions supporting this feature already.

-* Virtual machines you want ot backup **must enable incremental backup feature** by including the capability statement and using the extended schema in its configuration as shown below:
+* Virtual machines you want to backup **must enable incremental backup feature** by including the capability statement and using the extended schema in its configuration as shown below: